alexanderchuranov/Metaresc/README.md

 integers, float, complex, pointers.
 Pointers on basic types also output content of referenced memory.
-With Clang pointers on structures and unions are also augmented with serialized content of referenced memory (CINIT format).
+With Clang pointers on structures and unions are also augmented with serialized content of referenced memory.
 Arguments in parentheses are passed to serialization engine.
 There should be 2 or 3 arguments in parentheses to trigger serialization routine.
-2 arguments case is `(type, pointer)` that are passed to `MR_SAVE_CINIT` macro.
+2 arguments case is `(type, pointer)` that are passed to serialization macro.
+Default serialization method is CINIT, but you can change this preprocessor variable MR_PRINT_SERIALIZATION_METHOD.
 3 arguments case is `(type, pointer, format)` that allows to serialize into any other supported format.
 Possible formats are: CINIT, JSON, YAML, SCM, XML, XML1, XML2.

 `MR_PRINT` output to `stdout` and `MR_FPRINT` use the first argument as file descriptor.
 Both macroses returns number of outputed bytes.